-Apartments will feature open design, tall ceilings, floor-to-wall windows, oak parquet flooring, aesthetically designed kitchens and marbled bathrooms.
-They will also feature thermostatically controlled comfort cooling and heating.
+Apartments feature open design, tall ceilings, floor-to-wall windows, oak parquet flooring, aesthetically designed kitchens and marbled bathrooms.
+They also feature thermostatically controlled comfort cooling and heating.

-Balconies or winter gardens will be provided in all the apartments for natural daylight and stunning riverside views.
+Balconies or winter gardens are provided in all the apartments for natural daylight and stunning riverside views.

 Embassy Gardens facilities

 The project will include 2.6 million square feet of mixed-use development, including apartments, 600,000ft² of office space and 100,000ft² of retail and leisure space.

 The retail space includes a new Waitrose supermarket to serve the needs of the residents and locals.
 A 100-bedroom boutique hotel will be located next to Embassy Gardens.